Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Detecting Machine-Generated Articles

-\textit{Human-Written Training Articles:} For our set of human-generated articles, as in Zellers et~al.~\shortcite{zellers2019defending}, we utilize news articles published before 2019.
-Specifically, we use 28,446~articles from 2018 from our set of news websites that we later measure (see Section~\ref{sec:dataset}; while scraping our news dataset, we acquired several million articles from before 2019), 2,500~articles from the human split of the Grover dataset, and 2,500 articles from the human-train-split within the Turing Benchmark dataset.
-We present an overview of this complete dataset as the \texttt{Baseline} in Table~\ref{tab:training-dataset}.
+\textit{Human-Written Training Articles:} For our set of human-generated articles, as in Zellers et~al.~\shortcite{zellers2019defending}, we utilize news articles published in 2018.
+Specifically, we use 28,446~articles from 2018 from our set of news websites that we later measure (see Section~\ref{sec:dataset}; while scraping our news dataset, we acquired several million articles from 2018), 2,500~articles from the human split of the Grover dataset, and 2,500 articles from the human-train-split within the Turing Benchmark dataset.